 - a.
 The Company has not complied with the provision of Section 138 of the Companies Act, 2013 with respect to appointment of an Internal Auditor. - b.
 The Audit Committee and Nomination Remuneration and Compensation Committee were not duly constituted in term of the provisions of the Companies Act, 2013. - c.
-The Company has not complied the provisions related to conducting of separate meeting of Independent Director as per schedule IV of Companies Act, 2013. - d.
-The Company has not appointed Chief Financial Officer as per the provisions of Section 203 of the Companies Act, 2013.
+The Company has not complied the provisions related to conducting of separate meeting of Independent Director as per schedule IV of Companies Act, 2013. - The Company has not appointed Chief Financial Officer as per the provisions of Section 203 of the Companies Act, 2013. - e.
+The Company has not filed the return of Deposits for Financial Year ending 2022-23 with the Registrar of Companies.